Reasons to Think So

 Let it be remembered, again and again, that, all the while that the terror lasted, there was no common stock of information as to the dreadful things that were being done.
 The press had not said one word upon it, there was no criterion by which the mass of people could separate fact from mere vague rumor, no test by which ordinary misadventure or disaster could be distinguished from the achievements of the secret and awful force that was at work.

-Well, amid all the theorizing, he doesn’t do much investigating or clue-gathering.
-Dr. Lewis is a country doctor, so he’s called in to determine the cause(s) of death in some local cases, and that’s a form of investigating . . . right?
+Well, amid all the theorizing, Dr. Lewis doesn’t do much investigating or clue-gathering.
+He’ a country doctor, so he’s called in to determine the cause(s) of death in some local cases, and that’s a form of investigating . . . right?
 Sure, but a lot of information simply falls into his lap, for example, when his brother-in-law arrives with stories of the odd things happening in another part of Wales.
 At one point, Lewis himself even says, “if one is confronted by the insoluble, one lets it go at last.
 If the mystery is inexplicable, one pretends that there isn’t any mystery.”
 That’s not at all something a good detective should say . . . right?

 Despite my mental ping-pong game, I ultimately decided that, yes, Dr. Lewis does qualify as an occult detective.
 Towards the end of the novel, he very actively joins an investigation of the Griffith farmhouse.
 We’re told that the doctor “had heard by chance that no one knew what had become of Griffith and his family; and he was anxious about a young fellow, a painter, of his acquaintance, who had been lodging [with them] all the summer.”
 Finally, some legwork along with the brain-work!